oguzhantopgul/Vezir-Project/README.md

 Yet Another Linux Virtual Machine for Mobile Application Pentesting and Mobile Malware Analysis.

 Main purpose of the **Vezir** is to provide up-to-date testing environment for mobile security researchers. **Vezir** (*vizier*, chess queen in Turkish) is  based on Ubuntu and it is created with VMWare Fusion 6.0.4.
-In order to minimize compatibility issues, Vezir virtual machine is set to use hardware version 8 and therefore it is compatible with
+In order to minimize compatibility issues, Vezir virtual machine is set to use hardware version 9 and therefore it is compatible with
-- ESXi 5.0
 - ESXi 5.1
+- ESXi 5.5
-- Fusion 4.0
+- ESXi 6.0
 - Fusion 5.0
 - Fusion 6.0
+- Fusion 7.0
+- Fusion 8.0
+- Workstation 9.x
-- Workstation 8.0
+- Workstation 10.x
-- Workstation 9.0
+- Workstation 11.x
-- Workstation 10.0
+- Workstation 12.0

 virtualization environments